-How Arizona Handles Divorce
+How Arizona Handles the Divorce Process

 Superior courts may dissolve a marriage, and may adjudge a marriage to be null and void when the cause alleged constitutes an impediment rendering the marriage void.